Problem: LangGraph nodes that can reach money and infrastructure

 How the behavioral firewall fits into LangGraph

 As your graph runs, LetsPing's Markov engine builds a baseline of which nodes usually follow which.
-Transitions are scored by edge anomaly score; when a score exceeds mean + 3·σ over the learned history (or a fallback threshold), guardrails can pause the run and surface the event in the console.
+Transitions are scored by edge anomaly score.
+When a score exceeds a learned threshold, guardrails can pause the run and surface the event in the console.
 The sequence_entropy guardrail supports min_markov_anomaly_score when Markov metrics are provided.
 Your approval or rejection feeds back into the baseline so future behavior is scored correctly.

 Next steps